RPI-IGVC-2025/EmergencyStop/README.md

 ## Description

-EStopRemoteV2 is the second iteration of a lightweight Emergency Stop protocol for RPI's IGVC Emergency Stop.
+This is a lightweight Emergency Stop protocol for RPI's IGVC Emergency Stop.
 All code has been refactored to be more readable and structured in a set hierarchy.
 It uses FreeRTOS as a way to multiprocess and leave CPU overhead for important tasks such as sending Emergency Stop packets.
 This protocol ensures the Emergency Stop works as intended and as fast as possible.

 ## Software Requirements